redhat-developer/openshift-vsts/docs/getting-started.md

 The following paragraphs guide you through the process of using this extension.

-## Configuring Kubernetes service connection
+## Configuring the Kubernetes/OpenShift service connection

-To execute OpensShift commands as part of your build or deployment, you first need a way to connect to your cluster.
+To execute `oc` commands as part of your build or deployment, you first need a way to connect to your cluster.
 In Azure DevOps, access to external and remote services are configured in [service connections](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=vsts).
 Azure DevOps comes with a built-in connection for Kubernetes, the so-called [Kubernetes service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=vsts#sep-kuber).
 Since Kubernetes and OpenShift use the same authentication mechanism, we can leverage this existing service connection for our purposes.